Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Statistics and Information on Schizophrenia for Texas Families

-• Numerous first-generation and second-generation antipsychotic medications are FDA-approved for use in adolescents, including chlorpromazine.
+• Numerous first-generation and second-generation antipsychotic medications are FDA-approved for use in adolescents, including chlorpromazine, according to the Journal of Managed Care & Specialty Pharmacy.

-• A 2020 study on the clinical severity of schizophrenia suggests that an earlier onset age may be linked to more negative outcomes, highlighting the importance of early intervention.
+• A 2020 study in the American Journal of Medical Genetics on the clinical severity of schizophrenia suggests that an earlier onset age may be linked to more negative outcomes, highlighting the importance of early intervention.

-• In a systematic review and meta-analysis from Cambridge University on the prevalence of psychotic symptoms in childhood and adolescence, the median prevalence was found to be 17% for children aged 9–12 years and 7.5% for adolescents aged 13–18 years.
+• In a systematic review and meta-analysis from Cambridge University on the prevalence of psychotic symptoms in childhood and adolescence, the median prevalence was found to be 17% for children 9 to 12 years and 7.5% for adolescents 13 to 18.